-How does Learning by doing work?
+How does the Learning by doing approach work?

 - Guided walkthroughs

-In the context of adopting new digital tools, Learning by doing is effective thanks to guided walkthroughs that essentially instruct learners step-by-step.
+In the context of adopting new digital tools, Learning by doing is effective thanks to guided walkthroughs that instruct learners step-by-step.

 Let’s look at two examples of Learning by doing in practice:

 - Gamification: In corporate training, gamification is widely used to incentive users and improve engagement.
 One example is the use of badges to indicate learner achievements.
 Salesforce, Oracle and numerous other tech giants use badges and certifications to engage their users.

 According to a study conducted by IBM, 87% of participants reported a higher level of engagement as a result of the company’s digital badge program.